microstub/microstub.github.io/_posts/2022-12-31-linux-detours.md

 So we can therefore conclude that we need to patch **at least** `12` bytes in memory at the location of our target function.
 These `12` bytes however are important and we cannot simply discard them.
-It turns out that we actually place these bytes at the start of what i will call a 'trampoline function', it's layout is as follows:
+It turns out that we actually place these bytes at the start of what I will call a 'trampoline function', it's layout is as follows:

 ```